 Notice the zones.
 These zones are your areas to decorate, areas where you currently do not have furniture or other items.
-These spaces may include a buffet, sofa table, or sideboard that you can claim for holiday décor.
+These spaces may include a buffet, sofa table, or sideboard that you can claim for holiday decor.
 Use common sense; avoid putting large decorations in the way.
 You would be shocked at how many people put the tree near the front door causing ornaments to get broken.
+Consider the Christmas tree the focal point of your decorating.
 Now that you are thinking about your space let’s get some ideas!

 List of themes:

-Northwest woods (red, green and tan with rust copper or silver . featuring: plaid, deer, moose, bear, lodge, rustic ect.)
+- Northwest woods, red, green, and tan with rust copper or silver . featuring: plaid, deer, moose, bear, lodge, rustic junk

-Old toy shop (colors bright red, green and blue.
-Toys, Toy soldiers, antique toys, dolls, ect)
+- Old toy shop, colors bright red, green and blue.
+Toys, Toy soldiers, antique toys, dolls

-Winter white (white and silver.
+- Winter white, white and silver or gold.
 Featuring anything white with more white highlighted with white.

-There are many other themes and obviously you can create your own as well.
-Something to keep in mind is that your theme shouldn’t travel outside of your usual style, if you pick a Victorian Christmas for your modern house it may not meld well, also are you going to want to do variations of the theme every year?
+There are many other themes and obviously you can create your own.
+Something to keep in mind is that your theme shouldn’t color clash with your decor.
+One more thing to consider is are you going to want to do variations of the theme every year?
 You don’t want to have to store Christmas decorations you are not going to use ever again.

 Going back to the diagram the two green stars represent the best places to put the tree in this room.
 Have you identifies the two best places to put your tree yet?
 Now that you know where you are putting your tree, consider what type of tree you need.
 Measure your tree space before you go get a tree.
 A tree that is too small will seem out of place and tree that is too big will feel like it is eating your room.
 You should have a foot of space around your tree without it touching anything else.
 By the diagram if we went with the tree in front of the window it could be tall and skinny or if the tree goes in the corner it would need to be wider and tall.
 Choose your tree wisely.